chenyubi14/jobkit/README.md

 Here is a list of useful commands.

 ## shell commands abbreviation
-Are you sick of typing "squeue -u username"?
+Are you sick of typing `squeue -u username`?
 Define some commands abbreviations.
-For example, the "q" defined in .myshrc can print your running jobs in queue.
+For example, the `q` defined in .myshrc can print your running jobs in queue.

 ## job management and submission
 The usage of every function is written as comments.
 Please read my comments carefully.

 Define a template for submitting jobs.
 You can use the same template for every job submission.
 I offered one job template in the submit.job file

-when you submit jobs, don't just use sbatch! use the function "run" to store the job number and submission time.
+When you submit jobs, don't just use `sbatch`!
+Use the function `run` to store the job number and submission time.

 Have you ever been confused by what job is running?
-Use "printjob_direc job_number"!
+Use `printjob_direc job_number`!
 It will bring you to the directory you submitted the job with job_number.

-The jobs you submitted are saved in $HOME/jobs.number (should use the "run" function to have jobs.number) The jobs you finished are saved in $HOME/finished.jobs.number (should use the submit.job template to have finished.jobs.number)
+The jobs you submitted are saved in $HOME/jobs.number (should use the `run` function to have jobs.number) The jobs you finished are saved in $HOME/finished.jobs.number (should use the submit.job template to have finished.jobs.number)

 ## sync files between servers
 How about syncing files?
-Are you tired of writing scp?
-These three functions will help you! remote2local, local2remote, remotemulti
+Are you tired of writing `scp`?
+These three functions will help you! `remote2local`, `local2remote`, `remotemulti`

-remote2local will sync files from a remote computer to a local directory
+`remote2local` will sync files from a remote computer to a local directory

-local2remote will sync locat files to a local computer
+`local2remote` will sync locat files to a local computer

-remotemulti will generate commands for using remote2local.
+`remotemulti` will generate commands for using `remote2local`.
 It also checks whether the file exists.

 ## update files
 Does your cluster clean files every several months?
 Are you sick of your important files being removed?
-Use touchall!
+Use `touchall`!